smtcoq/smtcoq/USE.md

 at `Qed` even if everything went through during proof elaboration.)

-## cvc5
+## Abduction

-Compile and install `cvc5` as explained in the installation instructions.
-In the following, we consider that the command `cvc5` is in your `PATH` environment variable.
+Using abduction requires to compile and install both `cvc4` and `cvc5` as explained in the installation instructions.
+In the following, we consider that the commands `cvc4` and `cvc5` are in your `PATH` environment variable.

 ### Asking cvc5 for abducts that entail the goal